SORSE/sorse.github.io/_events/talks/event-029.md

 ---
-title: "My project expired and my team left, so let's rewrite all the software from scratch"
-authors:
+affiliations:
-    - &speaker
+- index: 1
+  name: Durham University, UK
+author: &id001
+  affiliation: 1
+  email: tobias.weinzierl@durham.ac.uk
+  is_speaker: true
   name: Dr. Tobias Weinzierl
-      email: tobias.weinzierl@durham.ac.uk
   orcid: 0000-0002-6208-1841
-      is_speaker: true
-      affiliation: 1
-affiliations:
-    - name: Durham University, UK
-      index: 1
-author: *speaker
+authors:
+- *id001
 category: talks
+date: 2020-11-03
+doi: 10.5281/zenodo.4298679
 language: English
-prerequisites: "None.
-Interest in numerical simulations will make the talk more relevant to the audience."
+prerequisites: None.
+Interest in numerical simulations will make the talk more relevant to the audience.
-date: 2020-11-03
+title: My project expired and my team left, so let's rewrite all the software from scratch
 ---

 Peano is a framework for large-scale simulations using dynamically adaptive Cartesian grids.
 It is used today for Earthquake and Black Hole simulations, for example.
 The fourth generation of the software is